google/skia/modules/canvaskit/README.md

 Such a stripped-down version is about half the size of the default release build.

+If CanvasKit fails to build and you are getting compile errors that don't look like Skia code, you may need to do a fresh install of the npm modules.
+You can do this by finding the .dts file mentioned in the error message, deleting it, and rerunning `npm ci`.

+If you're using the correct modules plus the latest supported typescript and it still fails, the module versions listed in package.json may need to be updated as well.

 # Unit tests, performance tests, and coverage.

 To run unit tests and compute test coverage on a debug gpu build